DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 ## Week 6: review of the module

-Your mentor should arrange a catch-up with you to discuss what you have learnt during this module.
+### ECTs

-Duration: 30 minutes.
+Your mentor should arrange a catch-up with you to discuss what you have learnt during this module (30 minutes).

 ### Mentors